Sidney Root

 In the Spring of 1861, he decided to support secession over union.
 At the beginning of the American Civil War he helped organize the Board of Direct Trade to ensure Confederate trade to Europe was not disrupted.
 In this capacity he was sent to Europe but he returned home only to find his immense property interests destroyed by the Union and himself under arrest.
 As soon as he obtained his release he sold out his remaining fragments of real estate to Gov. Joseph E. Brown and went to New York, where he again established himself in business, maintaining connection with Liverpool and Charleston.
-He also helped establish the Mount Olivet Church at the request of freed southern negroes.
+He also helped establish the Mount Olivet Church at the request of freed African-Americans.
 He remained in New York until 1878 when he closed out his business in the metropolis and came to Atlanta.
 Back in Atlanta he continued his philanthropy work.
 He served as a trustee for Spellman Seminary, and through his association with Colonel Lemuel P. Grant, was given charge of constructing the L.P.
 Grant Park and being its Park Superintendent.

 From the date of his return until the time of his death he was one of its foremost citizens and when it was decided to hold the International Cotton Exposition in 1881, Mr. Root was commissioned to visit Europe in behalf of the enterprise where he successfully sold shares in the corporation.

 Root was a great lover of nature and he suggested old colleague Lemuel Grant donate land to create a park.
 Soon after, in 1883, Root was named park commissioner by mayor John B. Goodwin in which office he was largely responsible for the construction of Grant Park.
 He served as chairman of the city's board of park commissioners for years, bringing to bear his artistic tastes as well as his ripe experience in beautifying what was then a resort at Grant Park.